Vista Vehicular Manslaughter Defense Attorneys

 Vehicular manslaughter is one of the most serious charges you can face in California.
 Considered a lesser homicide charge, vehicular manslaughter refers to any unlawful killing of another person while operating a motor vehicle.
 Unlike other homicide crimes, however, vehicular manslaughter can be reduced to a misdemeanor.
 In addition, the prosecution must demonstrate that you were at fault for the accident.
 These unique elements can be utilized by a skilled defense lawyer to have your charges reduced or dropped, securing your freedom.

 If you or someone you love has been charged with vehicular manslaughter in North County, you should not hesitate to contact a Vista vehicular manslaughter defense attorney.
-With over 30 years of experience, the legal team at jD LAW can provide a rigorous and diligent defense on your behalf.
+With over 30 years of experience, the legal team at jD Law Criminal Defense Attorneys can provide a rigorous and diligent defense on your behalf.
 We have extensive knowledge of California criminal and vehicle laws that we can utilize in your case.
-To work with a certified Criminal Law Specialist, call jD LAW at (760) 630-2000 and schedule a free, confidential consultation.
+To work with a certified Criminal Law Specialist, call jD Law Criminal Defense Attorneys at (760) 630-2000 and schedule a free, confidential consultation.

 Vehicular manslaughter is defined under California Penal Code 192(c) as the wrongful killing of someone through an act of negligence while operating a motor vehicle.
 For the prosecution to secure a conviction against you, they must demonstrate beyond a reasonable doubt that you: